How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

 After the excavation is complete, the next step is the laying of the base material.

-Using crushed gravel that has a little moisture in it makes compacting much easier.
+Crushed gravel with little moisture in it makes compacting much easier.
 This first bedding material should be 4 to 5 inches thick.
 With this level of thickness, it would be easier to compact.
 Also, the compactness would be stable.
 If the sub-base is clay, a thicker layer is required.

 Furthermore, if the pavers are to be driven on, a thicker layer will also be needed than a normal walkway.
 Spread the gravel over the area in an even layer.
-It is suggested that you divide it into two or three smaller layers and compact it between each layer for best results.
+You should divide it into two or three smaller layers and compact it between each layer for best results.

 Once it’s spread evenly, use a plate compactor to go over the area several times.
 Please make sure the compacted gravel is level, an inch slope to make it appealing.